codio-templates/Onboarding-Quick-Start/.guides/content/Projects-7118.md

 A project or 'Box' is the foundational structure in Codio.
-With a very few exceptions, you can do, install or configure anything on a Codio Box that you can do on a normal Ubuntu server.

 In essence, a box is a fully featured Ubuntu server with the following added features: